-Before you can use the virtual caddie, you must play five rounds with Approach CT10 sensors or enable the Club Prompt setting (Activities and App Settings, page 34), and upload your scorecards.
-For each round, you must connect to a paired phone with the Garmin Golf® app.
-The virtual caddie provides recommendations based on the hole, wind data, and your past performance with each club.
+Before you can use the virtual caddie, you must play five rounds with Approach CT10 sensors or enable the Club Prompt setting (Activities and App Settings, page 32), and upload your scorecards.
+For each round, you must connect to a paired smartphone with the Garmin Golf app.
+The virtual caddie provides a recommended club and aim direction based on the hole, wind data, and your past performance with each club.